artnc/personal-website/src/blog/_posts/2024-09-25-camino-de-santiago.md

 ## Background

 **Fitness:** I'm in decent shape for a 30-year-old, although I normally avoid cardio whenever possible.
-I can count on one hand the number of "hikes" I had done in life before the Camino, each of which lasted well under an hour.
+I can count on one hand the number of hikes I had done in life before the Camino, each of which lasted well under an hour.

 **Language:** I studied Spanish for a couple years at an American high school and [completed](/duolingo) the Duolingo course in 2013 but never had much occasion to use Spanish in real life.
 A little knowledge went a long way while traveling through rural Spain, although I also met some pilgrims who seemed to get along fine speaking only English.

 **Route:** I took the [French Way](https://en.wikipedia.org/wiki/French_Way) (_Camino francés_), the most popular and historically important one of the many established Camino routes.
-After giving serious thought to the more scenic [Northern Way](https://en.wikipedia.org/wiki/Northern_Way) (_Camino del Norte_), I chose the French Way for its cultural significance&mdash;the world offers plenty of options beyond the Camino if you're mainly interested in sightseeing.
+After giving serious thought to the more scenic [Northern Way](https://en.wikipedia.org/wiki/Northern_Way) (_Camino del Norte_), I chose the French Way for its cultural significance&mdash;the world offers plenty of options beyond the Camino if you're mainly interested in natural beauty.

 **Religion:** I'm quite familiar with Catholicism but not religious myself.
 According to the Pilgrim's Reception Office, [over half](https://oficinadelperegrino.com/en/statistics-2/) of all pilgrims make the trip for non-religious reasons.